bytecodealliance/component-docs/component-model/src/design/wit.md

 Records are similar to C or Rust `struct`s.

-> User-defined records can't be generic (that is, parameterised by type).
+> ⓘ User-defined records can't be generic (that is, parameterised by type).
 Only built-in types can be generic.

 ### Variants

-A variant type declares one or more cases.
+A `variant` type declares one or more cases.
 Each case has a name and, optionally, a type of data associated with that case.
 A variant instance contains exactly one case.
 Cases are separated by commas.
 The syntax is as follows:

 ```wit
 variant allowed-destinations {